patrick-kidger/diffrax/docs/api/terms.md

 ??? note "Defining your own term types"

-    For advanced users: you can create your own terms if appropriate.
-For example if your diffusion is matrix, itself computed as a matrix-matrix product, then you may wish to define a custom term and specify its [`diffrax.AbstractTerm.vf_prod`][] method.
-By overriding this method you could express the contraction of the vector field - control as a matrix-(matix-vector) product, which is more efficient than the default (matrix-matrix)-vector product.
+    For advanced users, you can create your own terms if appropriate.
+See for example the [underdamped Langevin terms](#underdamped-langevin-terms), which have their own special set of solvers.

 ---